 The ultimate goal of therapy and rehabilitation is the restoration and optimization of hand function, renewed independence and improved overall quality of life.
 We offer treatment plans that are tailored to fit each patient’s condition, living and work requirements:

 If you are considering treatment for carpal tunnel syndrome, the University of Michigan hand surgeons will guide you, from consultation to recovery, to the best treatment options for your individual needs.
 Our hand surgeons have dual appointments in Orthopaedic and Plastic Surgery with a specialization in Hand.
-Patients may be seen in the Orthopaedic Clinic or the Plastic Surgery clinic for treatment of hand conditions.
+Patients may be seen in the Orthopaedic Clinic or the Plastic Surgery Clinic for treatment of hand conditions, or referred to Physical Medicine and Rehabilitation for non-surgical treatment.